Dynamic-Book/doc/4-Explanations/200-Dynamic-Knowledge-Models/README.md

 	view
 ```

-In only got wrong ``Color gold``, gold is not a color in Cuis-Smalltalk.
+It only got wrong ``Color gold``, gold is not a color in Cuis-Smalltalk.

 The resulting timeline: